From the Office of the President

 If you are a prospective student and are looking at our catalog for the first time, we hope you are planning to visit our campus to introduce yourself and tell us about your personal needs and aspirations for a college education.
 Even though we have not met you yet, we believe in you and your God-given potential.
 If you are already a Concordia University student we look forward to continuing with you on your journey of self-discovery and increasing knowledge and skills.
 We are committed to empowering you to take hold of your purpose for your life and career, as well as the unique opportunities to serve others, which will come your way in the decades ahead.

-In the pages of this catalog, you can begin to get to know us, especially the outstanding undergraduate and graduate academic programs of our College of Arts & Letters, College of Business & Technology, and College of Education & Science.
+In the pages of this catalog, you can begin to get to know us, especially the outstanding undergraduate and graduate academic programs of our College of Humanities & Social Sciences, College of Business & Technology, College of Health & Science, and College of Education.
 I am very proud of our curriculum and the evidence of expertise and commitment to quality that it carries.
 I am confident that you would receive a superb education in the academic programs we offer at Concordia University, but even more I am confident you will find both a challenging and nurturing environment in which to study.

 We remain committed to providing access to academic excellence at an affordable price.
 Concordia is recognized as one of the great values in higher education in all of Minnesota.
 We strive to offer an outstanding, student-centered learning environment where the Christian faith provides the context for intellectual inquiry and academic pursuits.
 Whether you are preparing for your first professional job, the next step on an already developing career, or further study in the graduate school of your choice, we are here to help.
 As a campus providing and requiring access to electronic technology, our students do research and communicate in ways that prepare them for future technological advances.
 In addition, we are located in one of the great metropolitan areas in the world, in the heart of a city where persons of virtually every race, creed, religion and color have converged to pursue personal goals and community progress.